All faculty photos by Karen Waller Photography

 Anna then went on to join the Indianapolis Ballet.
 During her professional career she danced numerous roles in Balanchine's Serenade, Allegro Brilliante, 4 Temperaments, Who Cares, Valse Fantasie, and Raymonda Variations, The Nutcracker, Carmen, Paquita and Swan Lake, as well as numerous community outreach programs including Indy Classrooms.

-Shelby Lorch
+shelby Lorch

-Shelby Lewis danced with Central Indiana Dance Ensemble for nine years and continued dancing with the Butler University Dance team while in college.
+Shelby Lorch danced with Central Indiana Dance Ensemble for nine years and continued dancing with the Butler University Dance team while in college.
 As a member of the Butler Dance Team, Shelby performed at Madison Square Garden, Indianapolis Circle of Lights and every home basketball games at Hinkle Fieldhouse.
 In 2018, Shelby graduated from Butler University with a degree in Elementary Education.
 She taugh 4th grade in Plainfield, Indiana and also at Smokey Row Elementary and also coached the Middle School and High School competition dance teams, before having her daughter, Piper.
 Most recently Shelby has been a party mom in Central Indiana Dance Ensemble‘s Nutcracker and is on the board of directors.

 While Shelby may not be dancing ballet at this point in her life, she credits Suzann Delay and her staff for creating a foundation and love for dance.
 Without ballet, Shelby would not have been able to achieve all her dance hopes and dreams.

-Megan (Hustel) Tillman
+Megan Tillman (Hustel)

-Megan Tillman is from Carmel, Indiana.
-She began her pre-professional training with Suzann DeLay at the Central Indiana Academy of Dance.
-She then went on to earn her BFA in Ballet Performance from the Department of Ballet at the University of Utah.
-There, Megan was a member of Utah Ballet and Ballet Ensemble where she performed in various contemporary works and classical ballets, most notably as Russian Girl in George Balanchine’s Serenade, and Swanhilda in René Daveluy’s Coppelia.
-Since joining Ballet Arkansas Megan has had the opportunity to dance works by Ma Cong, Yoshito Sakuraba, Mariana Olivera, Chris Stuart, and Kiyon Gaines.
-She has also been featured in Michael Fothergill’s Chiaroscuro, Ink, Dracula, and most recently in the world premiere of Sleepy Hollow as Katrina.
-Megan has additionally had the privilege of performing in George Balanchine’s Who Care’s? and Glinka Pas de Trois, as Fairy Godmother in Cinderella, Odette in Swan Lake, Aurora in Sleeping Beauty, and the Sugar Plum Fairy, Dew Drop Fairy, and Snow Queen in The Nutcracker.
+During her eight seasons with Ballet Arkansas, Megan was featured in works by renowned choreographers Ma Cong, Yoshito Sakuraba, Mariana Olivera, Chris Stuart, and Kiyon Gaines.
+She appeared in featured roles in Michael Fothergill’s Chiaroscuro, Ink, Dracula, and most recently in the world premiere of Sleepy Hollow as Katrina.
+Megan additionally had the privilege of performing in George Balanchine’s Who Care’s? and Glinka Pas de Trois, and in classical favorites including as Fairy Godmother in Cinderella, Odette in Swan Lake, Aurora in Sleeping Beauty, Swanhilda in Coppelia, and the Sugar Plum Fairy, Dew Drop Fairy, and Snow Queen in The Nutcracker.

 Paul Tillman